vinceskahan/v5wiki/Troubleshooting-the-Davis-Vantage-station.md

 Be sure that the VantagePro2 console is not in setup mode!

 Sometimes after you power-cycle the console, it stays in setup mode until you do a long press on the 'Done' button.
-While the console is in setup mode, WeeWX can get station information (for example, `wee_device --info`) and it can even clear the station memory (`wee_device --clear-memory`).
+While the console is in setup mode, WeeWX can get station information (for example, `weectl device --info`) and it can even clear the station memory (`wee_device --clear-memory`).
 But as long as the console is in setup mode, when WeeWX tries to get data it will fail, reporting messages such as these:

 ```
 Mar 17 16:39:43 sailing weewx[25608]: engine: Starting main packet loop.